Key staff

 A/Professor Sue Jacobs

-Sue is a Neonatal Paediatrician and Acting Director (Medical) of Neonatal Services at the Royal Women’s, Melbourne.
+Sue is a Neonatal Paediatrician and Deputy Clinical (Medical) Director of Neonatal Services at the Royal Women’s, Melbourne.
 She trained in Melbourne, Sydney and Toronto, Ontario and completed her MD in 2010.
-She combines her significant clinical and administrative commitments with clinical research into the effectiveness of novel therapies on newborn infants' outcome and their translation into clinical practice.
-This is exemplified in the probiotics administration study with ongoing neurodevelopmental, allergy and economic follow-up, and in the translation of therapeutic hypothermia after perinatal asphyxia into clinical practice in the neonatal intensive care, non-tertiary neonatal settings, during retrieval-transport and into government policy.
+The translation of Sue's past randomised trials into clinical care include the implementation of probiotics administration into routine clinical care for infants born less than 32 weeks' gestation and less than 1500 grams at birth, as well as hypothermia treatment in term and near-term newborns with moderate-severe hypoxic ischaemic encephalopathy in the neonatal intensive care, non-tertiary neonatal settings, during retrieval-transport and into government policy.

 A/Professor Carl Kuschel

-Carl is the Medical Director of Neonatal Services at the Women’s.
-Carl trained in Auckland, New Zealand, Sydney and Toronto.
-Carl is an active supporter of research to improve outcomes for babies and their families.
-His research interests have included neonatal ventilation, functional echocardiography and neonatal drug withdrawal.
-His current clinical interests include the use of information technology to assist with clinical care.
+Carl is a neonatologist, a certified health informatician and the Chief Medical Information Officer for the Women’s EMR.
+Carl trained in Auckland, Sydney and Toronto.
+His research interests have included neonatal nutrition, ventilation, functional echocardiography and drug withdrawal.
+His current clinical interests are largely focused on applying health informatics to improve clinical care and outcomes.

 Amanda Kwong